cloudmesh/classes/docs/source/assignments.rst

       Please watch Section 3 Unit 6.
 Total Length 2.5 hours

 Discussion D3:
-	   Consider Discussion D3 after Section 3 Please post on topic "Where are the Big Data Jobs now and in future?
+           Consider Discussion D3 after Section 3.
+Please post about the topic "Where are the Big Data Jobs now and in future?
 Discuss anything you can share -- areas that are hots, good online sites etc." and also comment on at least 2 other posts.

 Paper P2:
-	  This requires to write a paper that is from one to two pages in length.
+	  This requires to write a paper that is two pages in length.
 Please use the 2 column ACM proceedings Format.
 	  Write a paper discussing the following topics:

 	  * What is the role of Big Data in health?
-	  * Discuss any or all
-	    areas from telemedicine, personalized (precision)
-	    medicine, personal monitors like Fitbit, privacy issues.
+	  * Discuss any or all areas from telemedicine, personalized (precision) medicine, personal monitors like Fitbit, privacy issues.

 Week 3
 ------